Generalized Linear Models for VFL (VFL-GLM)

 batch_size=1024,

-Now you can view the predictions and evaluate the performance.
+After the predict session completes successfully, you can view the predictions from the Active party and evaluate the performance.

 # Retrieve the metrics